 Water - To add to the bottom of the baking pan.

 Spiral, shank or butt ham - which is best?

-We use either shank or butt for baked ham, but do recommend a spiral ham.
+We use either shank or butt for our baked ham with pineapple glaze, but do not recommend a spiral ham.
 Knowing the difference between the cuts will help you make a decision.

 Butt - The butt end has a funky bone layout which makes it just a little bit harder to carve.
 It has the ball and hip joint which creates a different shape through the meat.
 The butt end does have more flavor and can be more tender tho making it worth carving around a different bone structure.

 Shank - The shank end is the one we used here in the pictures.
 It looks a lot like the butt end from the outside but the bone is more straight forward.
 Many times we like to get the butt end, but the shank was what was available at the time.
 We find it to still turn out juicy and delicious, but it might be a little bit more chewy in some spots.
 It is good but you may find spots where it is chewy.
 This is because it is the main muscle in the hind legs so they do get a bit more of a workout which can cause a slightly tougher meat.

 Spiral - No we never recommend a spiral ham.
 First thing is that it is always more expensive because it is precut.
 It sounds nice to have a precut ham, right?
 Well until you make it to find out that a spiral ham dries out significantly.
 The slices start to separate while cooking and it tends to dry the meat out on each slice.

 The recommendation?
 Top choice is butt end but shank will be great too.
 If you want a juicy ham, stay away from spiral.